nasa/harmony-trajectory-subsetter/README.md

         }
     ]
 ```
 Now navigate to any source file to place a breakpoint, and hit "Start debugging" in the Debug Console.
-Refer to the [Visual Studio Code Debugging](https://code.visualstudio.com/docs/editor/debugging) documentation for how to further use the VSCode debugger.
+Refer to the [Visual Studio Code Debugging](https://code.visualstudio.com/docs/editor/debugging) documentation for how to further use the VSCode debugger. <br><br>
+Note 1: A pop-up window may appear called "Developer Tools Access" that requires elevated privileges.<br>
+Note 2: Additional required variables are not yet included as `earthdata-varinfo` is not linked.

 ### Best Coding Practices: